16 Easy & Proven Strategies To Grow Instagram Followers Organically

 7. Use Hashtags

 If you’re not familiar with hashtags, think of them as a word or phrase you can use to find content related to it quickly, like a tiny Google.
-If a word you search for the hashtag “healthy,” you see posts that have used that hashtag and that should relate to the content.
+If you search for the hashtag “healthy,” you see posts that have used that tag and are related to that specific hashtag.

 Using hashtags can help your posts have a higher reach and higher engagement.
 You can add the hashtags to your post (like I do), or you can add them in the comment section.